mit-plv/riscv-coq/README.md

 ### If it doesn't build

-If something doesn't work, you could try to do exactly the same as [bedrock2](https://github.com/mit-plv/bedrock2/commits/master) does, which uses riscv-coq as a dependency and has Travis Continuous Integration, so if you pick a commit with a green tick there, you can be sure to have a working version.
+If something doesn't work, you could try to do exactly the same as [bedrock2](https://github.com/mit-plv/bedrock2/commits/master) does, which uses riscv-coq as a dependency and has continuous integration, so if you pick a commit with a green tick there, you can be sure to have a working version.